smithfield-studio/acf-svg-icon-picker/README.md

 # ACF SVG Icon Picker Field

-Add an ACF field to your theme that lets users easily select SVG icons from a specified folder.
-The field returns the SVG's name.
+Add a field type to ACF for selecting SVG icons from a popup modal.
+Theme developers can provide a set of SVG icons to choose from.

 ## Compatibility